By: Marilyn L. Davis

 “We all have an inner voice, our personal whisper from the universe.
 All we have to do is listen — feel and sense it with an open heart.
 Sometimes it whispers of intuition or precognition.
 Other times, it whispers an awareness, a remembrance from another plane.
 Dare to listen.
 Dare to hear with your heart.” ― C.J.
 Heck, Bits, and Pieces: Short Stories from a Writer’s Soul

 Most of us do not talk about the voices in our heads, yet we all have them.
-Sometimes they are the common thoughts that we have turned into the sounds, which take on the voice of the person who initially told them, as in the critical or negative voice.
+Sometimes they are the everyday thoughts that we have turned into the sounds, which sound like the person who initially told them, as in the critical or negative voice.

-All these voices in my head clamor for attention and compete with the outside voices of friends, acquaintances, and others when I ask for and receive advice from a source outside myself.
+All these voices in my head clamor for attention and compete with the outside voices of friends, acquaintances, and others.
 However, I do know the difference between thinking and hearing what others are saying.

-Then, within, is the Guiding Voice.
-The Guiding Voice seems to speak in the space between thinking voices and hearing outside voices.
+There is also the Guiding Voice, which seems to speak in the space between thinking voices and hearing outside voices.

-- I have learned to depend on this voice for guidance or an “Aha moment” where I find peace and wonder at the purpose or the answer, and the feeling of certainty of action.
+I have learned to depend on this voice for guidance or an “Aha moment.”
+I find peace and wonder at the purpose or the answer and the feeling of certainty of action.

 After I entered treatment in 1988, I saw a tremendous need for a women’s recovery home and opened one in 1990.
-Shortly after I opened the house, I was traveling about 50 miles to Atlanta to do an interview with a woman incarcerated in a jail.
+Shortly after I opened the house, I traveled about 50 miles to Atlanta to interview a woman incarcerated in jail.

 We had talked by phone.
 However, inmates at that time only had 10 minutes for a phone call.
-I wanted to meet her face to face to decide if the house would be a good fit for her, as well as determining her appropriateness for the house.
+I wanted to meet her face to face to decide if the house would be a good fit for her and determine her appropriateness for the home.

 About 15 miles into my trip, the Guiding Voice said, “Turn around and go home.”
 I had not heard the voice this loudly in my recovery.
-Without thinking of the times that this voice was my salvation, I start mentally arguing with the guidance.
+Without thinking about how this voice was my salvation in the past, I start mentally arguing with the guidance.
 I rationalized that I had to get to Atlanta for this interview.

 The Guiding Voice Will Get our Attention

 About 2 miles later, the windshield of my van seemed to vanish.
-Flashing before my eyes was the van I was driving sliding down the highway on its left side; sparks flying and heading towards the concrete underside of an overhead road.
+Flashing before my eyes, I saw the van I was driving sliding down the highway on its left side; sparks flying and heading towards the concrete underside of an overhead road.

 I had not been this frightened in my life.
-When I got off at the next exit , I parked my car and sat trying to collect my thoughts and let my heart stop racing.
+When I got off at the next exit, I parked my car and sat trying to collect my thoughts and let my heart stop racing.
 There was no way I could drive to the recovery home, as I did not want the residents to see me this upset.
-I even questioned whether this was some drug flashback from my use, and was too stunned to go anywhere but to my mother’s house.
+I even questioned whether this was some drug flashback from my use.
+I was too upset to go anywhere but to my mother’s house.

 The Guiding Voice was Right

-When I got there, two men from my recovery support meetings were mowing her lawn.
-When I got out of the van, one said to me, “You can’t drive that; look at your tire”.
-When I looked at the tire, there was a section of rubber missing, down to the metal.
-I asked them what would likely have happened if I tried to drive to Atlanta.
-They both said that since my van was so top-heavy when the tire blew, it would topple the van, left side down and slide down the highway.
-Their assessment of the situation was an uncanny description of what I had “seen”.
+When I looked at the tire, there was a rubber section missing down to the metal.
+I asked the guys what would likely have happened if I tried to drive to Atlanta.
+They both said that since my van was so top-heavy, it would topple the van when the tire blew, left side down, and slide down the highway.
+Their assessment of the situation was an uncanny description of what I had “seen.”